-Anna M. Carter, MSc is the Senior Program Manager at the Center for Global Health Innovation and Policy at Georgetown University Medical Center and Associate Director at the O’Neill Institute at Georgetown Law.
-Anna provides strategic management and oversight to the development and implementation of CGHIP projects and initiatives and oversees field operations for the Blantyre Prevention Strategy in Malawi.
+Anna M. Carter, MSc is the Senior Program Manager at the Center for Innovation in Global Health (CIGH) at Georgetown University Medical Center at Georgetown University Medical Center and Associate Director at the O’Neill Institute at Georgetown Law.
+Anna provides strategic management and oversight to the development and implementation of CIGH projects and initiatives and oversees field operations for the Blantyre Prevention Strategy in Malawi.

 Anna joined Georgetown University after a variety of roles and several years’ experience working in Global Health.
 Most recently, Anna served as a Project Manager and Chief of Staff to the TB and HIV team director at the Bill & Melinda Gates Foundation, supporting the HIV program’s aim to accelerate the decline in HIV incident infection in high-burden geographies in order to reach epidemic control.
 Anna contributed to projects in HIV vaccine development, TB and HIV service delivery optimization and prevention program design.